office equipments

 Nobody has ever said that the tax code is easy to understand.

-When these taxes involve freelance work, the tax code becomes that much more difficult to interpret.
-Also, being a freelancer doesn’t mean that you are isolated from the world and not minding your obligation to paying taxes.
+When these taxes involve freelance work, the tax code becomes more difficult to interpret.
+Also, freelancing doesn’t mean you are isolated from the world and not minding your obligation to paying taxes.
 But instead, be a contributor to the community where you live.

 🚀 Kickstart Your Freelance Journey! 🚀